Provably Efficient Regularized Online RLHF with Generalized Bilinear Preferences

 \end{theorem}

-We first remark that the feature diversity assumption (\cref{ass:REC}) is \emph{not} needed here.
-One important observation is that this holds for \underline{\emph{any}} choice of estimator and \underline{\emph{any}} choice of $\beta^{-1}$-strongly convex regularizer $\psi(\cdot)$.
-As long as ${\eta} < \infty$ (e.g., the regularization by $\psi$ exists), the instantaneous dual gap is bounded \emph{quadratically} with the expected estimation error of $\bm\Theta_\star$ \emph{along the features} of ${\hat{\pi}_t}$; in the proof, one can see that without strong convexity, one only gets $\E_{\bm\phi}[\bignorm{\mE_t \bm\phi}]$.
+Crucially, this bound holds for \underline{\emph{any}} choice of estimator and \underline{\emph{any}} $\beta^{-1}$-strongly convex regularizer $\psi(\cdot)$.
+As long as $\eta < \infty$ (i.e., the regularization by $\psi$ exists), the instantaneous dual gap is bounded \emph{quadratically} by the expected estimation error of $\bm\Theta_\star$ \emph{along the features} of ${\hat{\pi}_t}$.
+As we will see in the proof, without strong convexity, one only recovers a linear dependence $\E_{\bm\phi}[\bignorm{\mE_t \bm\phi}_2]$.

-\begin{proof}[Proof Sketch of \cref{thm:regularized}] The proof starts with the first-order Taylor expansion, which gives a linear term and the quadratic term, similar to the self-concordant analysis of logistic and generalized linear bandits~\citep{abeille2021logistic,lee2024logistic,lee2024glm}.
-We then derive our key technical lemma (\cref{lem:anti-symmetry}), which bounds the linear term by the linear error term multiplied by { $\ell_1$-distance between {$\hat{\pi}_t$} and its best response}; this is in turn derived by the unique skew-symmetric nature of \GBPM~and somewhat surprisingly, the integral probability metric (IPM) representation of $\ell_1$-distance~\citep{muller1997ipm}.
-The { $\ell_1$-distance} is in turn bounded by the square root of the instantaneous dual gap, which follows from the strongly convex landscape of $J_{\eta}$.
-This results in a \emph{self-bounding quadratic inequality}, which, when solved, results in the quadratic error term. \end{proof}